 Grab your phone or camera and go for an aimless jaunt through Sai Ying Pun – you’ll find that there are many spots for Hong Kong street photography.
 You’ll also love the adorable resident cats that hang out at many of the dried seafood shops!

 Where to stay in Sai Ying Pun: Ready to grab your camera and go for a walk through the neighborhood?
 Check out The Figo, a playful boutique hotel close to all of the district’s main attractions and cool cafes.
 Check out current rates and availability at The Figo here.
+You might also want to consider checking out Ovolo Central which is a leisurely 20 minute walk from Sai Ying Pun.
+Check out rates and availability at Ovolo Central.

 Planning a trip to Hong Kong?
 You might also find these guides helpful: